vemurisowjanya/automated-testing/PCSAWebTests/README.md

      * Add PCSAWFramework to the Build Path of PCSAWebTests.
      * Right click on `pom.xml` of PCSAWFramework and run as `Maven clean` then `Maven install`.
 This will download all the dependencies for the framework.
      * Right click on `pom.xml` of PCSAWebTests and run as `Maven clean` then `Maven Build` and give the Goals as `compile`.
 This will compile all the source code and install the dependencies for the tests.
-     * If you get 'Build Failure', clean and build the Projects and perform the above two steps again.
+     * If you get 'BUILD FAILURE', clean and build the Projects and perform the above two steps again.
      * Start PCSA Web on the localhost.
      * Right click on any test case and select Run as TestNG test.
 1. To run tests through Maven.